 What is a nuptial agreement?

-A nuptial agreement is a written agreement between the two parties to a marriage for the purpose of deciding, among other things, how assets should be divided upon divorce and how the parties’ finances should be managed throughout the course of the marriage or civil partnership.
+A nuptial agreement is a written agreement between the two parties to a marriage governing, among other things, how assets should be divided upon divorce and how the parties’ finances should be managed throughout the course of the marriage or civil partnership.

 Are nuptial agreements legally binding in England and Wales?

-Strictly speaking nuptial agreements are not enforceable in the same way as a contract is in civil matters.
-However, since the landmark case of Radmacher and Granatino in 2010, the court will normally give effect to a nuptial agreement that is freely entered into by both parties with a full appreciation of its implications, unless it would not be fair to hold the parties to their agreement.
+Strictly speaking nuptial agreements are not enforceable in the same way as a valid contract is in civil matters.
+However, since the landmark case of Radmacher and Granatino in 2010, the court will give effect to a nuptial agreement that is freely entered in to by both parties with a full appreciation of its implications unless it would not be fair to hold the parties to their agreement.

 Following that guidance, this means that there should generally be full disclosure when entering into a nuptial agreement so that there is transparency, both parties will need to obtain independent advice so that they are in an equal bargaining position and the agreement should be entered into sufficiently in advance of the wedding so that there is no undue pressure.

-Whilst on divorce either party will always have the option to make an application to the court to deal with their financial arrangements, a valid prenuptial agreement which follows the guidance will likely be upheld so long as it meets both parties’ needs.
+Whilst either party will always have the option on divorce to make an application to the court to deal with their financial arrangements, a valid prenuptial agreement will likely be upheld so long as it makes sufficient provision to meet both parties’ needs.

 Can nuptial agreements be used for civil partnerships as well as marriage?